enspiral/handbook/venture_agreement.md

 Ventures are free to adjust the contribution level specified in their Venture MOU at any time.
 It is expected that as a venture evolves, so too will its contribution.
 Ventures are required to communicate clearly about any such adjustments.

-1. Venture contact person lets the operations team and their stewards know the new contribution they wish to commit to.
+1. Venture contact person lets the Operations team (via foundation@enspiral.com) and their stewards know the new contribution they wish to commit to.
 2. Operations team prepare a new Venture MOU, which is signed by the Foundation board without negotiation.
 3. Operations team notify Enspiral News to include an announcement in the next newsletter.
 4. Venture Stewards ensure the Venture profile is updated with the new contribution information.